 Election Results Explained

 Before we certify an election, we must make sure every eligible vote is counted.
 For mail ballot envelopes returned with a missing or non-matching signature, voters are mailed a letter and given the opportunity to verify and provide their signature so their ballot can be counted.
-Once “cured” the ballot can be removed from the envelope and processed into the count.
-Voters have until April 2 to cure these situations.
+Once “cured”, the ballot can be removed from the envelope and processed into the count.
+Voters have until July 14 to cure these situations.

-The remaining estimated 3,750 unprocessed ballots are subject to this cure period.
-All results are unofficial until completion of the official canvass of the election on or before April 4.
+All election results are unofficial until completion of the official canvass and certification of the election on July 16.

 SUMMARY OF RESULTS REPORTING:

-• The first set of unofficial election night results will appear shortly after 8 p.m., March 5.
-They will include mail ballots received before Election Day, and vote center ballots from early voting between February 24 - March 4.
-They typically include votes for qualified write-in candidates as well.
+The first set of unofficial election night results will appear shortly after 8 p.m., July 1.
+They will include mail ballots received before Election Day and vote center ballots from early voting between June 21 - June 30.

 • After the first unofficial report, election night updates will include vote center ballots cast on Election Day only.
 There will be no more updates to mail ballots on election night.

-• Once the vote centers close at 8 p.m. on election night, vote center ballots must be driven in from over 200 vote centers across San Diego County.
+• Once the vote centers close at 8 p.m. on election night, vote center ballots must be driven in from 13 vote centers located across the County's First Supervisorial District.

 • The next unofficial results update will be posted on the following schedule:

-• Additional updates may occur at the discretion of the Registrar of Voters.
+• Additional updates will occur at the discretion of the Registrar of Voters.

 • After election night, voter turnout percentage will increase as timely and validly cast ballots, including mail and provisional ballots, are added into the count.